 This sounds similar to the public misguided expectation that a “computer programmer” should be able to program all kinds of computers ranging from your regular desktop PC to your smartphone and maybe even your computerized washing machine or microwave oven.

-I still identify AVAST Software as an antivirus company that secures your computer against malware, and not as an all rounder software security specialist that able to stop anything dead on its tracks from obtaining unauthorized private data from computers.
+In terms of top Sendinblue alternative websites, I still identify AVAST Software as an antivirus company that secures your computer against malware, and not as an all rounder software security specialist that able to stop anything dead on its tracks from obtaining unauthorized private data from computers.

 To have a computer programmer capable of programming every kinds of computer is superhuman, but to have a company capable of securing its private data is not.

 Identifying security threats and taking preventative measures should be a focus of any businesses regardless of its industry or strength.